 I believe that tourism continues to be based on principles from the twentieth century, where information prevailed and where places were shown without communicating their essence in a clear way and without a powerful and conscious activity behind every activity.

 Like the Basque Country, Catalonia is well known among connoisseurs for its great cuisine, natural beauty and the entrepreneurial spirit of its people.
-In your view, how is it developing as destination – is it on the right track or at risk of overcrowding?
+In your view, how is it developing as a destination – is it on the right track or at risk of overcrowding?

 I have always thought that the problems with tourism in many places are based in the facts that the same things are offered, they are done in the same way, and they are offered at the same time – without thinking about the planned consequences.
-Obviously that can generate a disaster for the future of tourism and the planet.
+Obviously, that can generate a disaster for the future of tourism and the planet.

 Imagination is lacking in the creation of products that are usually based on what is in the land/territory rather than on a specific look at it – that is, transmitting a message or the essence of a specific aspect of the place.